kevinwallimann/scala-spark-maven-template.g8/README.md

 ```

 ### Create project from archetype
-3. Generate a project by executing the following command
+1. Generate a project by executing the following command
 ```
 mvn archetype:generate \
 -DarchetypeGroupId=com.github.kevinwallimann \
 -DarchetypeArtifactId=scala-spark-archetype \
 -DarchetypeVersion=0.1.0
 ```
 This will start the interactive mode.
-Type 'N' when prompted to accept the default settings and provide your own if needed.
+Press Enter when prompted to accept the default settings or type `N` to refuse them

-Default settings
+and provide your own settings if needed.

+**Default settings**

 | Setting | Default value |
 | --- | --- |